Md-Jahedul-Islam/photo-editor-pillow-python/README.md

 Step 1: Write the following command to open the  EManger tool

-           $ emanager &
+           $emanager &

 Step 2: Click setup from the pop up emanger window to setup the regression.

 Step 3: Press "start" button to start a regression.

-Step 4: After that a Start session window will pop up, from where select & open the regression.vsif file.
+Step 4: After that a Start session dialogue box will appear, from where select & open the regression.vsif file.

 Step 5: To see the progress press refresh button & wait for progress to be 100%.

-Step 6: To see coverage report press "vplan" and press "ok" to pop up window.
+Step 6: To see coverage report press "vplan" and press "ok" to pop up dialogue box.

 Step 7: It will cause to apper another dialogue box called "Automatic Coverage merge", from where select (merge coverage).
 ALso have to select the "Show this dialogue again" before press Ok.

+## Author

+ + Name  : Mahade Hasan
+ + Email : mahade@ulkasemi.com